SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-otag30/PROJECT_PRESENTATION.md

 # Virtual Pet Simulator

 Welcome to the Virtual Pet Simulator challenge!
 In this project, your goal is to create and manage a virtual pet by balancing its core attributes: hunger, happiness, and energy.
-Users will interact with the pet by choosing from three different actions—Feeding, Playing, and Resting.
+Users will interact with the pet by choosing from three different actions: Feeding, Playing, and Resting.
 Each action will affect the pet's attributes in specific ways, and your challenge is to ensure the pet stays healthy and happy through balanced care.

 ![alt text](Happy-Pets-PNG.png)